MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/scratch document.md

     - Examples include repurposing plastic bottles into clothing, furniture, or art installations, thereby extending their useful lifespan and reducing overall waste generation.
 - **Closed-Loop Manufacturing:**

-    - Closed-loop manufacturing systems aim to create circular economies by recycling materials back into the production process to minimize resource depletion and waste generation.
+    - Closed-loop manufacturing systems aim to create circular economies by recycling materials back into the production [[Process]] to minimize resource depletion and waste generation.
     - Recycled materials are incorporated into the manufacturing of new products, ensuring continuous value extraction from waste streams.
 - **Resource Recovery:**

     - Recycled materials can be recovered and processed to extract valuable components or raw materials for use in various industries.
     - For example, precious metals like gold and silver can be reclaimed from electronic waste through specialized recycling techniques, maximizing resource efficiency and economic value.

-By leveraging innovative technologies and processes for managing recycling outputs, and by implementing strategies such as upcycling, closed-loop manufacturing, and resource recovery, recycled materials can be transformed into valuable resources while minimizing waste and environmental impact
+By leveraging innovative technologies and [[Processes]] for managing recycling outputs, and by implementing strategies such as upcycling, closed-loop manufacturing, and resource recovery, recycled materials can be transformed into valuable resources while minimizing waste and environmental impact

 ### How local communities can be actively involved in recycling and upcycling initiatives on Saibai: